 During the data collection itself, set your email software up to reach out to employees who didn’t respond to the initial email blast.
+Make sure your email has DMARC record enabled as a security measure.
 Your marketing team can help you configure settings and coordinate email campaigns.

 Send out pulse surveys throughout the year to gauge sentiments on a particular issue or measure responses to a particular change you’ve made.
 Pulse surveys should be limited to two to five questions and distributed on a monthly basis.

 The key to effective employee engagement surveys is to act on the data you collect.
 Failure to respond could work against you and create a worse engagement problem.
 As you tabulate the data, develop a plan to address the concerns employees raise.

 Of course, you won’t be able to solve every employee’s concerns.
 There are some benefits decisions your company may not be able to afford to make, for example, or issues that employees can’t reach a consensus on.
 If there are changes you can’t make, or the workforce is too sharply divided, it’s important to explain why.
 Not responding may leave employees feeling like their voices don’t matter, which can have a severe impact on future response rates.

 Simply let them know that you can’t afford to make the requested change, and share lower-cost solutions you plan to implement instead, if applicable.
 If responses are divided, inform the workforce that you’re seeking a compromise that will work for everyone.

 Prioritize Employee Engagement Survey Results